TL;DR

 FinTokeiFTMO

-Site languageJapanese-native designJapanese as one of many
+Site languageJapanese-native designJapanese as one supported language

 Support hoursJapan-time alignedEurope-time centric